RomainTT/romaintt.github.io/_posts/2019-04-15-backup-nextcloud.md

 each month.
 So far, I am very happy with this solution!
 Nextcloud is a great software and I really feel like I am the master of my own data.

 Now there is still one problem.
-What if my flat burns? or get robbed?
+What if my flat burns?
+Or get robbed?
 My nice setup is defenceless against this kind of threat, I would simply lose everything.
 Another threat is data corruption, either by a wrong user action or a malware (ransomwares are more and more common nowadays!).
-RAID can prevent losing data because of a falty disk, but not because of the reasons cited above.
+RAID can prevent losing data because of a faulty disk, but not because of the reasons cited above.

 The obvious solution I see is to make backups in another place than my home.